Employee engagement

 becoming widespread in management practice in the 2000s, but it remains contested.
 Despite academic critiques, employee engagement practices are well established in the management of human resources and of internal communications.

-Employee engagement today has become synonymous with terms like 'employee experience' and 'employee satisfaction'.
+Employee engagement today has become synonymous with terms like 'employee experience' and 'employee satisfaction', although satisfaction is a different concept.
+Whereas engagement refers to work motivation, satisfaction is an employee's attitude about the job--whether they like it or not.
 The relevance is much more due to the vast majority of new generation professionals in the workforce who have a higher propensity to be 'distracted' and 'disengaged' at work.
 A recent survey by StaffConnect suggests that an overwhelming number of enterprise organizations today (74.24%) were planning to improve employee experience in 2018.

 Definitions

 William Kahn provided the first formal definition of personnel engagement as "the harnessing of organisation members' selves to their work roles; in engagement, people employ and express themselves physically, cognitively, and emotionally during role performances."

 In 1993, Schmidt et al. proposed a bridge between the pre-existing concept of 'job satisfaction' and employee engagement with the definition: "an employee's involvement with, commitment to, and satisfaction with work.
 Employee engagement is a part of employee retention."
 This definition integrates the classic constructs of job satisfaction (Smith et al., 1969), and organizational commitment (Meyer & Allen, 1991).

 Defining employee engagement remains problematic.
 In their review of the literature in 2011, Wollard and Shuck identify four main sub-concepts within the term: